Skip to main content

 BuyerAny HTTP client (human or AI agent)Human at a browser

-Auth required before paymentNo - first call returns 402 with payment URLYes - email + card form
+Auth required before paymentNo - first call returns 402 with the payment requirementsYes - email + card form

 Settlement speed5 seconds (USDC on Base)2-7 days (card networks)